7. May 2020 | Press release

 The Pickup point delivery service is proposed by more than 8,000 online retailers: Veepee, Showroomprivé, Sarenza, CDiscount, Zalando, Amazon, Orange, Nespresso, i.run, Sephora, Mango, Decathlon, etc.

-Pickup also provides several solutions to meet the challenges of urban logistics and last-mile delivery, notably through partnerships with retailers and supermarket chains.
+Pickup also provides several solutions to meet the challenges of urban logistics and last-mile delivery, especially through partnerships with retailers and supermarket chains.

 Pickup’s head office is based in the Paris region and the company employs 250 people.